-Livestock facilities- These are specific confinement buildings including chicken and swine houses, dairies, open lots, and pastured cattle.
+Livestock facilities- These are specific confinement buildings including chicken and swine houses, dairies, and open lots.

-Residential- This category includes residential

-dwellings either as a farmstead, acreage or residential developments located within the county.
+Residential- This category includes residential dwellings either as a farmstead, acreage or residential developments located within the county.
 Residential units of this type are distributed throughout the County.